-To help guide Council regarding the budget, City Council will hold a Public Input and Grants Session on Monday, November 22, 2021.
-Any citizen, group, or organization who wishes to make a presentation on the 2022 Budget is requested to notify the City Clerk's office on or before noon, Wednesday, November 17, 2021.
+To help guide Council regarding the budget, City Council held a Public Input and Grants Session on Monday, November 22, 2021.
+Any citizen, group, or organization who wished to make a presentation on the 2022 Budget was requested to notify the City Clerk's office in advance of the meeting.

-On December 7, 2021, Council will consider all aspects of the budget and aim to approve a budget that takes into account the City's 5 Fiscal Fitness Pillars.
+On December 7, 2021, Council considered all aspects of the budget with the objective to approve a budget that took the City's 5 Fiscal Fitness Pillars into account.